1231301695/TT4L_G6_Requirements_Project/SRS.md

 **4.2.12 Post Announcement and Updates([3.4.2.3](#3.4.2.3-requirement-12))**

+Table 4.2.12.1 Verification of Posting Announcement and Updates
 | Methods:           | Functional testing for announcement creation, user delivery tracking, and UI feedback. |
 | :----------------- | :------------------------------------------------------------------------------------- |
 | Responsibility:    | Content and dev team.                                                                  |